Why Your Part-Time University Job is Great for Your Career

-If you’ve found yourself being given any extra responsibilities at your part-time job, don’t forget to use these to your advantage.
-Especially if you’ve been given and money-handling duties, make sure you point this out.
+If you've found yourself being given any additional responsibilities at your part-time job, don't forget to use these to your advantage.
+Especially if you've been given money-handling duties, make sure you point this out.

 Writing a great CV is all about backing up any claims you make to certain advantageous character traits, and simply stating that you're a responsible, honest individual is unlikely to send a very solid message.
 Proof that you've handled money or been given more responsibility in an advanced role will scream that you're trustworthy and hard working.